DEGREE PROGRAMS

 All applicants for the DDS/PhD combined training program need to apply for both programs for Summer Quarter start only.

-• Three letters of recommendation.
-We prefer that the letters of recommendation be from university teachers or your professional supervisors who know you well enough to provide us with an objective evaluation of your potential as a graduate student.
-A good recommendation would include statements about your research abilities and any progress you have made towards research goals.
+- Three letters of recommendation.
+We prefer that the letters of recommendation come from faculty or professional supervisors who know you well enough to provide us with an objective evaluation of your potential as a graduate student.

 MS DH

-• UW Graduate School online application (upload all below documents to the online application) and fee
+- UW Graduate School online application and fee.

 You are an international applicant if you are NOT a U.S. citizen, immigrant, or green card holder.
 International students must have a visa status that allows for academic study at the University of Washington.
 If accepted, all international applicants must show proof of financial ability.
 This information will be provided on your graduate application after you have accepted the offer of admission.
-Additional international applicant information can be found here.
+Additional international applicant information.

 Tuition